Benefits of studying abroad

-Students are not admitted to The University of Nottingham to read for the Law with Chinese Law degree.
+Students are not admitted to the University of Nottingham to read for the Law with Chinese Law degree.
 For this reason it is not in the UCAS handbook.

-The practice is to transfer up to three undergraduate students who have been admitted to the school and successfully completed their first year of study on either the LLB Law or the BA Law degree courses.
+The practice is to transfer up to four undergraduate students who have been admitted to the school and successfully completed their first year of study on either the LLB Law or the BA Law degree courses.

 The precise number of places is agreed between the law schools each year.
 Students will be selected for transfer on the basis of their examination performance in their first year of study, a legal reasoning test, an interview and their suitability for study abroad.